dialoguemd/covid-19/src/regions/ca/info/faq/05_employees-test.md

-## Where can employees get tested if they have symptoms?
+## Where can patients get tested if they have symptoms?

 Dialogue will perform a thorough medical assessment to any patient presenting symptoms to identify potential risk factors known to be linked to COVID-19 (as specified by Federal and Provincial screening protocols).